 4. Access and Equity — Ensure each student, including underrepresented and nontraditional students, has equitable access to intellectually challenging academic and career and technical studies that emphasize the mastery of skills needed in the workplace and further education.
-(Career Pathways)
+(Aligned Curriculum)

 - Center leaders, counselors and teachers ensure each student can access high-quality career pathway programs of study and is encouraged to achieve success.

 - Center leaders, counselors and teachers ensure that all career pathway programs of study are inclusive and accessible and market those programs to nontraditional students and students from diverse racial, ethnic, cultural and socioeconomic backgrounds.

 - Center leaders, counselors, teachers and other staff participate in professional learning that helps them understand the unique challenges and barriers faced by students from diverse backgrounds.

 - Center leaders and teachers use student and school data to identify potential barriers to success in the center’s programs and develop plans to eliminate those barriers.